billdueber/marc2solr_example/README.markdown

 * The reported number of records indexed will almost certainly not match reality.
 Check your Solr admin panel for that.

 Having said all that, I use `threach` in production with no problems; just program defensively.

+# CHANGES
+0.2
+:  Added VERSION file and this CHANGES section
+:  Update to use MARCSpec v0.4, which changes the signature of custom functions.
+Instead of` (record, your,args)`, it's now `(doc, record, your, args)`, where `doc` is a hashlike that contains the already-computed fields.
+This allows you access to stuff you've already done in subsequent field computations (e..g, use the results of the `format` fields to influence setting -- or not -- the `serialTitle` field).
+0.1
+:  First public release